nim-lang/Nim/doc/manual.md

 Most calling conventions exist only for the Windows 32-bit platform.

-The default calling convention is `nimcall`, unless it is an inner proc (a proc inside of a proc).
-For an inner proc an analysis is performed whether it accesses its environment.
+The default calling convention is `nimcall`, unless it is an inner procedure (a `proc` inside of a `proc`).
+For an inner procedure an analysis is performed whether it accesses its environment.
 If it does so, it has the calling convention `closure`, otherwise it has the calling convention `nimcall`.